Amoxicillin/ clavulanate extended-release tablets

 Treating infections caused by certain bacteria.

-Amoxicillin/clavulanate extended-release tablets is a penicillin antibiotic.
+Amoxicillin/clavulanate extended-release tablets are a penicillin antibiotic.
 It works by killing sensitive bacteria.

 Do NOT use amoxicillin/ clavulanate extended-release tablets if: